Blakeline-was-taken/pixels-card-printer/README.md

 ## Making custom costs
 There is currently no way to do it without adding a bit of code to the program yourself.
 If you're up for that, here is the procedure :

 First, the simple part.
 Add a folder with your costs's name in `assets/costs`, and drop all the graphical assets you will need inside.
+They will need to be upscaled by 1000% (one pixel becomes a 10x10 pixel).

 Second, go into `model/costs.py`.
 Add a class for your cost, containing an `__init__` method and a `getcostImage(self, temple: str) -> Image` method.